mmattel/Raspberry-Pi-Setup/README.md

 Note if you want to remove an envoronment variable, just call `unset <variable-name>`.

-### Configure Docker with NFS
+### Setup Docker to Wait for NFS Mounts

+Doing so, the service will start only if the NFS mount is available ensuring that container will work properly.

-First of all we check the docker servise is up
+First of all we check if the docker servise is up, look for a positive result:

 `sudo systemctl status docker`

-If this returns a positive running docker service, run:
+Then check the name of the mount to wait for:

 `systemctl list-units | grep -nP "\.mount"`

-and look for the ` home-<your-user>-docker.mount`, this should be present.
+look for the ` home-<your-user>-docker.mount`, this mount should be present.

-Next add this folder to the docker service as startup dependency:
+Add this folder to the docker service as startup dependency:

 `sudo systemctl edit docker.service`